 A morning mansions tour is an inspired kickoff to a romantic Newport weekend — these grand homes are a popular setting for elegant weddings year-round, and four of the 19th-century “summer cottages” of the rich and famous — The Breakers, The Elms, Rosecliff, and Marble House — stay open all winter.

-If you catch a sunny winter day, follow your tour with a stroll on the Cliff Walk, a 3.5-mile trail high on the bluffs above Easton’s Beach that offers a peak into the backyards of the Bellevue Avenue mansions.
+If you catch a sunny winter day, follow your tour with a stroll on the Cliff Walk, a 3.5-mile trail high on the bluffs above Easton’s Beach that offers a peek into the backyards of Bellevue Avenue mansions.

 Indelible images and unforgettable memories also are part of Newport’s highest-flying adventure: a helicopter tour that will have you soaring over the mansions, beaches, lighthouses, and Narragansett Bay.
 Flights can be combined with attractions like the Newport Car Museum or — shhhhh! — a special proposal package with champagne, music, flowers, and your message written on the sand at a local beach.